robotzero1/neonious-chat/README.md

 # neonious-chat
+Node.js based chat room running on an ESP32 Microcontroller board.
 The Neonious One is a IoT board which utilizes the ESP32 microcontroller.
 It’s programmable directly on the chip with an onboard IDE using JavaScript and the Node.JS API.

 Full details and a demo on the blog here: https://robotzero.one/node-js-chat-server-esp32/